Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Toric Fano Threefolds of Degree Twelve

 then $X$ is cut out by rolling the cubic $f_0=x_0zw-y_0^3$ three times to $f_1,f_2,f_3$.

 Now, suppose that $X$ has an embedded smoothing to $V_{12,2,6}$, which is a divisor on a scroll of type $(2,1,1,1)$.
 Then the deformation of $X$ corresponds to a deformation of the scroll $S$ to a scroll $S'$ of type $(2,1,1,1)$.
 Indeed the perturbations of the quadrics cutting out $S$ must cut out a scroll of type $(2,1,1,1)$.
 Now, a versal deformation of $S$ is given by linear perturbations of the $x_1$, $x_2$, and $y_1$ entries of the top row of $M$.
 In order to deform to a scroll of type $(2,1,1,1)$, either the $x_1$ or $x_2$ entry must be perturbed nontrivially.
 But this makes it impossible to roll $f_0$ (or a perturbation thereof) three times.
-Thus, $X$ does not deform to $V_{12,2,6}$ and $[X]$ does not lie on $B_{96}$. \end{ex} Similar arguments may be made for 321879 and 547426 which lie on scrolls of type $(3,2,0,0)$ and $(4,1,0,0)$, respectively.
+Thus, $X$ does not deform to $V_{12,2,6}$ and $[X]$ does not lie on $B_{96}$.}

+Similar arguments may be made for {\bf 321879} and {\bf 547426} which lie on scrolls of type $(3,2,0,0)$ and $(4,1,0,0)$, respectively.
 This completes the proof of the theorem. \end{proof}

+\begin{remark} Although we have only studied the Hilbert schemes of Fano threefolds of degree at most twelve, our techniques may be applied to study the case of higher degree Fanos as well.
+In particular, Theorem \ref{thm:nice} applies in the cases of degree $14$ and $16$, and a modified version of the theorem applies in the case of degree $18$, cf.~final remark of \cite[\S 3]{paperone}.
+This already allows us to determine the location in the Hilbert scheme of a significant number of degree $14$, $16$, and $18$ Gorenstein toric Fano threefolds.
+For example, a computation shows that of the $207$ varieties in $\tft_{14}$, $43$ degenerate to $\PP(T_9*\Delta_0)$, and hence are smooth points on the Hilbert scheme component of degree $14$ rank one index one smooth Fano threefolds.

+The main obstruction to a complete result for higher degrees is the increased appearance of toric varieties with complicated obstruction equations.
+We often find ourselves in a situation similar to that of number 147467 (cf.~the proof of Theorem \ref{thm:re12}), where the lowest order terms of the obstruction equations cut out a non-reduced scheme.
+In order to appropriately adapt our general strategy of \S\ref{sec:def2}, we would need in each case some further structural result such as Lemma \ref{lemma:scroll}. \end{remark}